Parsi cuisine

-Parsi cuisine refers to the traditional cuisine of the Parsis of India and Pakistan.
+Parsi cuisine refers to the traditional cuisine of the Parsi people who had migrated into the Indian subcontinent from Persia, and currently spread across the modern-day South Asian republics of India and Pakistan.

 Primary meals

 The basic feature of a Parsi lunch is rice, eaten with lentils or a curry.
 Curry is made with coconut and ras without, with curry usually being thicker than ras.
 Dinner would be a meat dish, often accompanied by potatoes or other vegetable curry.
 Kachumbar (a sharp onion-cucumber salad) accompanies most meals.